Informatica-EIC/Custom-Scanners/Denodo_Scanner/README.md

-## Download the Scanner - from Github
+## Download the Scanner - from Informatica MarketPlace or Github

+from Informatica Marketplace - click here to download. https://marketplace.informatica.com/listings/cloud/solutions/denodo-scanner-for-edc.html

 you can download from this link https://github.com/Informatica-EIC/Custom-Scanners/blob/master/Denodo_Scanner/packaged/DenodoScanner.zip?raw=true